bobbyjoe91/shunting-yard-algorithm/README.md

 # shunting-yard-algorithm

 Algorithm for converting infix notation (the commonly used one) to postfix notation.
-This algorithm is useful for evaluating mixed operation.
+This algorithm can be developed further for evaluating mixed numerical expression in PEMDAS (or BODMAS) order.

 Implemented in Node.js